Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 Here are my recommended steps:

 - It is not possible to separate all the whites from the yolks.
-However, there should not be even a trace of yolk in the white as it will hinder the expansion while making the meringue.
+However, there should not be a trace of yolk in the white as it will hinder the expansion while making the meringue.

 4. Making the batter

 Mix it in one direction until it is free from any visible lumps.
 The final batter should have a very smooth texture.
+At this stage, you can add some vanilla extract if you prefer.

 Once you have done that, you have won half of the battle.
 Let’s move on to prepare the meringue.